adrian-perez121/odin-flight-booker/README.md

 After this form, things went smoothly from here.
 I have so many more mental notes now with forms and how nested forms work.
 Onto the next project!

+## More Final Thoughts

+After messing around with Stimulus in this project...
+I found that it was very hard.
+I could not figure out how to have button that removed a specific passenger from the DOM.
+Instead, I created a button that removed the last added passenger.
+This button would disable once there was a passenger left.
+I thought I was making this more complicated that it needed to be at first but after at looking at other people solutions I am proud to say that was I was on the right track.
+Welp the only way to get better is with more practice.